sangeeth00712/ai-assistant-coding---2/README.md

-coding with using ai , assisment 2
+coding with using ai , as-2